edgedb/cla-bot/docs/edgedb-cloud.md

 instances of the `CLA-bot` service within the same collection of secrets.
 The default prefix of secrets is "CLABOT\_".

+To use a custom prefix for secrets names:
+* update the Docker ENV variable `SECRETS_PREFIX`,
+* use a custom prefix when using the script to upload secrets described below

 ## Configuring secrets

 Prepare required services and a `.env` file as described in the [README](./README.md).